-We derive our revenues from a limited number of large engagements
+We derive revenue from a limited number of large engagements

 We derive a portion of our revenues from a limited number of large engagements.
 If we do not obtain a significant number of new large engagements each year, our business, financial condition, and results of operations could suffer.
-Our 10 largest engagements accounted for approximately 19% and 21% of our revenues in the first quarter of fiscal 2014 and fiscal 2013, respectively.
-Our 10 largest clients accounted for approximately 19% and 22% of our revenues in the first quarter of fiscal 2014 and fiscal 2013, respectively.
 In general, the volume of work we perform for any particular client varies from year to year, and due to the specific engagement nature of our practice, a major client in one year may not hire us in the following year.